TheSlowHipster/SMCCCSCI110_SU24_Notes/Week 2.md

 	}
 }
 ```
 This also comes with an added perk!
 We can refer to this constant variable *anytime* we want the speed of light in miles per hour.
-Unlike a normal variable that is usually named in *camel case* with the first word lowercase and the first letter of every successive word uppercase, constants are usually written in an all caps *snake case* with underscores separating each of the
+Unlike a normal variable that is usually named in *camel case* with the first word lowercase and the first letter of every successive word uppercase, constants are usually written in an all caps *snake case* with underscores separating each of the words.
+# Using Different Variable Types
+ Not all types are created identical.
+The following is a few points that you should keep in mind when using different types.
+## "Switching" Types
+Sometimes, we are able to use types more-or-less interchangeably.
+This is actually an illusion!
+This is because we are able to tell the computer to treat some data as if it were a different type from what it actually is.
+This process is known as *casting*.
+We can do it either explicitly or implicitly; to explicitly cast a variable or value we include the new type in parenthesis before the value or variable that we're casting.
+If we want to implicitly cast we simply use the value or variable as if it were our desired type.

+One thing we have to be aware of when we're converting a `double` to an `int` is rounding!
+If we do this cast, we round by dropping all of the non-whole number part of the value.
+## Number Variables
+### Picking a Number Type
+When we want to store and utilize numbers we have two different sets of types.
+Like I previously mentioned there's the set of `int` types that store whole numbers and the set of `double` types that store numbers with fractional parts.
+It is important to remember that its easier for the computer to store whole numbers than it is fractional numbers, so whenever we are expecting a whole number value we should be using `int` over `double`!
+### Special Features of `double`s
+Now I've glossed over another important thing that `double`s can do.
+Because they're not actually storing the exact number^[They store a kind of scientific notation in binary.] we have a couple of special values that we can store.
+These are: positive and negative infinity, as well as `NaN` or "Not a Number."
+### Integer Division and Modulo
+Generally, outside of the world of programming the regular division operator is "/".
+However, in programming, especially with Java this same character is context dependant.
+If both operands are integers, then the `/` operator performs integer division.
+This is similar to regular division, with the important step of dropping the decimal places.
+If one of the operands is a decimal number, the `/` operator performs a regular division.
+You might get a warning about implicit conversion if you do this though.
+### Number Overflow
+Because each number is limited to how big it can be by how many bits it has, there is a *biggest* number for each number data type.
+If we try to increase our number past this biggest value we overflow.
+When an overflow happens, each binary digit gets reset and counting re-starts at the first value, usually 1.
+## Strings
+Where a `char` is a single character surrounded by a single quote (`'`) , a `String` is a series of `char`s surrounded by double quotes (`"`).
+Because they aren't a primitive type, they don't actually get stored directly in the variable.
+Instead `String` is a reference type and a reference to the `String` literal gets stored.
+Because of this anytime we create a new string we have to create a new literal in memory.
+This process used to be much slower than it is now, which is why the `StringBuilder` class exists.
+However nowadays, if we want to modify strings by adding things to them we can use `+` to append strings together.